ACW Press offers excellent, ethical, and economic self-publishing.

 4. Does price include ISBN number and Bookland/EAN bar code?
 These are essential for selling your book commercially—and expensive.
 Many self-publishers charge extra for this service, but at ACW Press, it’s also included in every book we publish.

 5. Do you own all the rights to cover design, editing, ISBN, etc.?
-At least one self-publisher holds the rights to your book for seven years!
+Yes!
+(At least one self-publisher holds the rights to your book for seven years!)
+We strive to not only be economical but completely ethical in all our work.

 6. Does the publisher allow you to sell your books through other channels such as eBooks on amazon.com?
 Because you own all rights, you own all rights of electronic, foreign, film formats.